 - Problems arise when extending onto tippy toes or climbing stairs at any time.

 - You have increased swelling at the back of your leg or ankle by causes undetermined.

 Surgery is the only treatment for an Achilles tendon injury.

 When you have a broken or fractured tibia or fibula, you have a fractured ankle.
-It is defined as one or more bones in the ankle that lost structural integrity due to impact or movements that don’t align with the ankle’s radius of movement.
+It refers to one or more ankle bones losing structural integrity due to impacts or misalignments with the ankle’s range of motion.
 A fracture or bone break can be a clean break or a bone that splinters into pieces.

-Symptoms that confirm a fracture or ankle break are as follows: pain that runs through the lower portion of your leg, swelling – in the ankle area or higher up the leg, blisters form at the area where the injury has been felt, you can’t walk or move your foot, and a broken bone that is creating pressure against the skin in your ankle foot area.
+Symptoms confirming a fracture or ankle break include lower leg pain, ankle or higher leg swelling, blisters at the injury site, immobility, and bone pressure on the skin.
 Sometimes a person will need surgery to address the problem; at other times, a cast can correct the break.

 Soft tissue damage

 When you sprain or strain your ankle, it is classified as a soft tissue injury.
 The severity of the injury will determine the pain a person will feel, and discomfort from the injury is a byproduct of the problem.

 A sprain is classified as an overstretching of a ligament – it is a band of tissue that connects bones together like a rubber band.
 An ankle strain, on the other hand, is an injury to the muscles or Achilles tendon.
 Tendons are the linchpins that attach your bones to muscles in your ankles and legs.
 The ankle is one of the most complex joints in the human body, and sprains and strains often occur when you are active or have accidents.